(Looking for general voting information? Click here.)

 Help is available

-• If you need assistance with the petition process for obtaining a free ID for voting, including a cab ride to the DMV, call the Voter Helpline: 608.285.2141.
+• If you need assistance with the petition process for obtaining a free ID for voting, including transportation to the DMV, call the Voter Helpline: 608.285.2141.

 • If you are a senior citizen and need a ride to the DMV to obtain a free ID for voting, RSVP volunteers working through your neighborhood senior center will drive you.
 Learn more here.